-hibernate.search.reader.strategy = my.corp.myapp.CustomReaderProvider where ${\tt my.corp.myapp.CustomReaderProvider}$ is the custom strategy implementation.
+hibernate.search.reader.strategy = my.corp.myapp.CustomReaderProvider where my.corp.myapp.CustomReaderProvider is the custom strategy implementation.

-3.7.
+3.8.
 Enabling Hibernate Search and automatic indexing

-3.7.1.
+3.8.1.
 Enabling Hibernate Search

 Hibernate Search is enabled out of the box when using Hibernate Annotations or Hibernate EntityManager.
 If, for some reason you need to disable it, set hibernate.search.autoregister_listeners to false.
-Note that there is no performance penalty when the listeners are enabled even though no entities are indexed.
+Note that there is no performance penalty when the listeners are enabled but no entities are annotated as indexed.